mbrukman/reimplementing-ml-papers/vgg/README.md

 1. We haven't yet trained or tested this network, as we don't yet have access to the ImageNet dataset which requires registration & approval to be able to download it.
-2. We haven't yet implemented the Local Response Normalization layer (borrowed from AlexNet), but the authors of the VGG paper noted that it did not provide an improvement over not using it.

 Our implementation is based on the following paper: